RoelKroes/wsprbeacon/README.md

 The first thing you should do is edit the settings in the settings.h file.
 All instructions are in the settings.h file.

+If your calle was received was received by other stations, you can find out the details here: http://wsprnet.org/drupal/wsprnet/spotquery

 Have fun!